The Common Fibular Nerve

 Anatomical Course

-The nerve begins at the apex of the popliteal fossa, where the sciatic nerve bifurcates into the tibial and common fibular nerves.
+The common fibular nerve arises at the apex of the popliteal fossa, where the sciatic nerve bifurcates into the tibial and common fibular nerves.

 To enter the lateral compartment of the leg, the nerve wraps around the neck of the fibula, passing between the attachments of the fibularis longus muscle.
 Here, the common fibular nerve terminates by dividing into the superficial fibular and deep fibular nerves.